Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Methodology

 \subsection{Physics-informed neural networks}

-Physics-informed neural networks aim to infer a continuous latent function $u(x, t)$ that represents the solution to a system of partial differential equations (PDEs).
+PINNs aim to infer a continuous latent function $u(x, t)$ that represents the solution to a system of partial differential equations (PDEs).
 A general nonlinear PDE system can be expressed as:

 where $u_t$ denotes the partial derivative of $u$ with respect to time $t$, and $\mathcal{N}_x[\cdot]$ is a linear or nonlinear differential operator acting on the spatial variable $x$ and its derivatives.
-To obtain a well-posed solution, the system must satisfy a set of initial conditions (ICs) and boundary conditions (BCs).
-The IC is defined as: and the BC is defined as:
+To obtain a well-posed solution, the system must satisfy a set of initial conditions and boundary conditions.
+The initial conditions are defined as: and the boundary conditions are denoted as:

-In the PINN framework, the solution $u(x, t)$ is approximated by a deep neural network $u_{\theta}(x, t)$, where $\theta$ represents the trainable parameters of the network.
-The core of this approach lies in embedding the physical laws—including the governing PDEs, ICs, and BCs—into the network’s learning process as soft constraints.
+During the training of PINNs, the solution $u(x, t)$ is approximated by a deep neural network $u_{\theta}(x, t)$, where $\theta$ represents the trainable parameters of the network.
+The core of this approach lies in embedding the physical laws, which including the governing PDEs, initial conditions, and boundary conditions, into the learning process of network as soft constraints.
 This is achieved by defining a composite loss function $\mathcal{L}(\theta)$, which typically consists of three components: the PDE residual loss ($\mathcal{L}_r$), the initial condition loss ($\mathcal{L}_{ic}$), and the boundary condition loss ($\mathcal{L}_{bc}$). $\mathcal{L}_r$ penalizes the extent to which the neural network $u_{\theta}$ violates the governing PDE within the domain, while $\mathcal{L}_{ic}$ and $\mathcal{L}_{bc}$ penalize the discrepancies between $u_{\theta}$ and the specified initial and boundary conditions, respectively.
 These loss terms are commonly defined using the Mean Squared Error (MSE) \cite{Raissi2017PINNpart1}:

 where $N_r$, $N_{ic}$, and $N_{bc}$ denote the total number of sampling points for each respective loss term.
 The sets $\{(x_{r}^{i},t_{r}^{i})\}_{i=1}^{N_{r}}$, $\{(x_{ic}^{i})\}_{i=1}^{N_{ic}}$, and $\{(x_{bc}^{i},t_{b}^{i})\}_{i=1}^{N_{bc}}$ represent the collocation points within the domain $\Omega \times T$, the data points at the initial time $t=t_0$, and the data points on the boundary $\partial\Omega \times T$, respectively.
 The PDE residual $r_{\theta}(x,t)$ is defined as: